Overview

 Versioning

-Camunda uses semantic versioning (SemVer) to ensure that API changes are predictable and compatible.
-This helps you safely upgrade without unexpected breaking changes.
+Camunda uses semantic versioning (SemVer) to ensure API changes are predictable and compatible.
+This helps you upgrade safely without unexpected breaking changes.

-The API version is defined by the API version number (v2
+The API version is determined by the API version number (v2

 in Camunda 8.8.0.

 Camunda versions the entire API rather than individual endpoints.
 If a breaking change occurs in any endpoint, the entire API is versioned.
-During migration periods, multiple API versions will coexist - for example, both v2
+During migration periods, multiple API versions may coexist—for example, both v2

 and v3